 “Com’n outside,” he exhorts the twins.
-“We all kin make snow angels.”
+“We kin all make snow angels.”

 Christmas spirit arrives with the snow.
 The girls get their jackets.
 We play outside until it is time to go to bed.
 Besides snow angels and snowball fights, we built a scrawny snowman that Tommy names Huck, in my honor I suppose.

 It is Sunday morning.
 Worried he has nothing to wear for Church, Tommy relaxes once he tries on my dark coat and tie.
-The fit is almost perfect, enough to boost his confidence that we are now the same size.
+The fit is almost perfect, enough to boost his confidence since we are now the same size.
 I thought he just wanted to borrow the outfit.
 Instead he is moving in……to my closet.
 Sweet falling…in love.
 That rings a bell about Jack.
 And where is Jace?
 He went with Hippie for the glorious arrival of Anna plus 1.
-I need him to check on Jack, wasting some flex time to bust his ass to Switzerland.
-He doesn’t appear.
+I need him to check on Jack, wasting some flex time to bust his ass over to Switzerland.
+He does not appear.
 I call Michael and Jenna to discuss my dilemma.
 They are so pleased to be asked, remembering when it was the double lovebirds making out in the music room.

 “Hail, fair Romeo.
 Got time for my love-life?”